 Executing a Rebranding Project

 Once a strategic plan has been developed and communicated to all stakeholders, it is time to proceed with the rebranding project.
-It is crucial to ensure that internal and external teams are on board with the strategy before advancing with the execution.
+It is crucial to ensure that both internal and external teams are aligned with the strategy before proceeding with its execution.

 It is recommended to have a comprehensive rebranding checklist in place to follow through the process after developing an effective strategy.
 The following is a step-by-step procedure for executing the rebrand.